Erliandikasyahputraa/Erliandikasyahputraa/README.md

-<h2 align="left">Hi 👋!
-My name is Erliandika Syahputra and I'm a passionate frontend developer from Indonesia</h2>
+<h2 align="center">“In the face of overwhelming darkness, we must carve our own path.”</h2>
+<p align="center">I am Erliandika Syahputra, a developer from Indonesia on a relentless journey to slay bugs and conquer the code realm.
+Much like a Black Swordsman, I fight through every challenge to carve my path. 🔥</p>

 ---